y0j/jenkins-k8s/README.md

 - Jenkins Community Kubernetes Helm Charts to deploy Jenkins on the Kubernetus cluster
 - Terraform with hashicorp/kubernetes and hashicorp/helm providers to automate my Jenkins deployment
 - Kubernetes command-line tool(kubectl) to get nessesary information after Jenkins deployment
-- Kubernetes plugin for Jenkins to run Jenkins agents dynamicly on the Kubernetes cluster
+- Kubernetes plugin for Jenkins to run Jenkins agents dynamicly on the Kubernetes cluster and use the compute power only whenever needed to build something
 - Jenkins Configuration as Code (JCasC) Plugin to configure Kubernetes plugin and set up a test pipeline job
 - Small nodejs github project with Jenkinsfile to be triggered by the pipeline job
 - Jenkins and nodejs Docker containers from Docker Hub